Lecture notes on high-dimensional data: The curse of high dimensions

 \item[2.]
 The current Oxford dictionary counts $273\,000$ English words.
-An arbitrary English text can be seen as a vector in $\mathbb{R}^{273\,000}$ where each entry is the number of occurances of each word in the text.
+An arbitrary English text can be seen as a vector in $\mathbb{R}^{273\,000}$ where each entry is the number of occurrences of each word in the text.

 \item[3.]
 Netflix has approximately $3\,500$ movies and $200$ million registered users.
 Each user can give a rating from one to five stars for each movie.
 We can represent each user by her/his rating vector in $\mathbb{R}^{3\,500}$ containing in each entry the user's rating or a zero if the movie has not been rated.
 Alternatively, we can represent each movie by a vector in $\mathbb{R}^{200\,000\,000}$ containing in each entry the ratings of the corresponding user.